flec/sfm/README.md

 ## Installation
 ### CUDA
-One can offload feature detection to the graphic card.
-Thus enable the USE_CUDA CMake option and compile OpenCV with CUDA.
+**OPTIONAL**: One can offload feature detection to the graphic card.
+Thus enable the USE_CUDA CMake option and compile OpenCV with
+ CUDA.
 ### Linux
 1. Build OpenCV with the contrib modules and install it: